czifrabarnabas/AnkleAlign/README.md

 ### Data Preparation

 The data is provided in Label Studio JSON consensus format.
 The raw data is located on a shared drive and should be mounted at `/data` when running the container.

+During development, I downloaded the folder shared in the Teams channel (anklealign.zip), and used that as data folder.

 **Data structure expected:**
 ```